Enforcement in the United States

 US state and federal law provide a judgment creditor with a variety of tools for locating property of the judgment debtor.

 When enforcing a US federal judgment, including a money judgment based on an arbitration award, the Federal Rules of Civil Procedure allow a judgment creditor to use all of the discovery devices available to ordinary civil litigants, including obtaining judicially compelled disclosure of financial records and other documents, answers to written questions, and sworn testimony from both the judgment debtor and from third parties.
-The substantive scope of post-judgment discovery is very broad, especially when compared to the disclosure regimes in civil law countries.
+The substantive scope of post-judgment discovery is very broad, especially when compared with the disclosure regimes in civil law countries.
 A judgment creditor may require the judgment debtor or any third party to disclose all relevant non-privileged matter so long as the request is proportional to the needs of the case.
 Counsel for the judgment creditor can serve discovery demands on other parties without seeking leave from the court, although the party served can challenge the discovery demands in court if it deems them to be overly broad or burdensome.
-Under the Federal Rules of Civil Procedure, a subpoena demanding responses to discovery requests may be served nationwide.
-So once a US federal judgment has been obtained, discovery can be sought from parties located anywhere in the United States without having to register the judgment in other federal districts.
+And, once a US federal judgment has been obtained, discovery can be sought from parties located anywhere in the United States without having to register the judgment in other federal districts.

 In addition, the federal rules allow a judgment creditor to use the post-judgment remedies, including discovery devices that are available under the laws of the US state in which the federal court sits.
 Some state laws provide for powerful discovery tools.
 For example, in certain states, a judgment creditor can compel the debtor to appear before the court to submit to an examination regarding the debtor’s assets and affairs.